Shmuel Halpert: Biography

 Born in Cluj in Romania in 1939, Halpert is the grandson of Rabbi Mordechai of Nadvirna and Rabbi Yisroel Yaakov of Khust.
 He studied at the Vyzhnytsia Institute of Talmudic Studies, and was ordained as a rabbi.
 He made aliyah in 1960.

 Halpert was first elected to the Knesset in the 1981 elections on the Agudat Israel list.
-However, he lost his seat in the next elections in 1984.
+He lost his seat in the next elections in 1984.

 He re-entered the Knesset after the 1988 elections, and was appointed Deputy Minister in the Prime Minister's Office in November 1990.
 In June 1991, he became Deputy Minister of Labour and Social Welfare.